 We are proactive in the prevention of criminal behavior.
 By issuing Crime Prevention Notices, the Department helps students, faculty, and staff draw attention to situations that could make them victims of crime.
 The effort and cooperation behind Crime Prevention Notices is to help the community make itself more aware of their surroundings and to partner with the University Police to prevent crime on campus.
 These Crime Prevention Notices are used for vehicles, apartments, and offices.

 Our officers make numerous Crime Prevention presentations to the various residence halls on campus every semester.
 The presentations focus on topics that concern the University community and assist students in recognizing the potential for anyone to become a victim of a crime.
 The presentations further address emotional, legal, and financial ramifications connected with each crime.
-Crime Prevention topics that are addressed by the University Police at these presentations include, Date Rape, Driving While Intoxicated (DWI), Gambling, Alcohol, Drugs, Suspect Identification, and General Safety.
+Crime Prevention topics that are addressed by the University Police at these presentations include, Date Rape, Operating Under the Influence (OUI), Gambling, Alcohol, Drugs, Suspect Identification, and General Safety.

 Crime Alert Notifications